 When the subject pool for a single experiment is split among two or more laboratories, the raw scores are pooled.
 That is, when all subjects observe and rate an identical set of stimuli, then the subjects represent the larger pool of all people.
 Thus, their scores can be aggregated without applying any scaling or fitting function.

-12.6 Improve MOS or DMOS data quality under challenging test conditions
+13.6 Bias-subtracted consistency-weighted MOS method for subject screening

+This clause describes a post-experimental screening of subjects that is referred to as “bias-subtracted consistency-weighted MOS."

 Very often a subjective test needs to be run under challenging conditions.
 For example, in a crowdsourcing test, the subjects are exposed to an environment that is less controlled than in a laboratory.
 In a large-scale test conducted by multiple laboratories, inter-lab variability could result in large variance of the ratings collected.
-Traditional data analysis tools provided by [ITU-T P.910], [b-ITU-T P.911] and [ITU-R BT.500-13] often do not work well under such circumstances.
+Traditional data analysis tools provided by [ITU-R BT.500-14] often do not work well under such circumstances.
 In this clause, an advanced data analysis technique is described, which has shown improvement on the data quality of the MOS or DMOS calculated.
 See [b-Li 2017] and [b-Li 2020] for equations, software and evidence for this technique's validity.
 A reference Python implementation can also be found in Appendix III.

 The intuition behind this technique is the following.
 It is useful to explicitly model each subject's behaviour; in particular, a subject's bias and consistency are two prominent human factors that affect the subject's votes.
 Through an iterative procedure, this technique tries to jointly estimate the true quality of each PVS and the bias and consistency of each subject.
 The estimated true quality of each PVS can be interpreted as a "bias-removed consistency-weighted MOS".
 Compared to the post-screening of subjects described in clause 11.4, which either keep or reject all votes of a subject ("hard rejection"), this technique can be described as "soft rejection".
 That is, for an outlier subject who votes inconsistently, the subject's votes would carry a small weight, hence contributing little to the overall MOS.